spinnaker-hackathon/vault-spinnaker-dynamic-accounts/README.md

     onlySpinnakerManaged: true
 ```

 Vault doesn't have the ability to read from files so the existing `kubeconfigFile` will not work.
-Luckily, there is a little known property we can utilize called `kubeconfigContents` and we can place the contents of the kubeconfig file under this property like this (obviously replace the redacted information with the correct information):
+Luckily, there is a little-known property we can utilize called `kubeconfigContents` and we can place the contents of the kubeconfig file under this property like this (replace the redacted information with the correct information):

 ```yaml
 kubernetes: